emcodem/ffastrans_webui/upload_backend/readme.txt

-this contains the dhtmlx vault component only. the directory where uploads go is set in server_config.js
+this contains the dhtmlx vault component only. the directory where uploads go is set in database using server admin page